scality/metalk8s/docs/installation/expansion.rst

 :ref:`the introduction <installation-intro-install-plan>`.

-Once the Bootstrap is deployed, the other nodes will undergo four deployment runs, two for control-plane nodes (bringing up the control-plane to a total of three members), and two more for workload-plane nodes.
+Once the Bootstrap is deployed, the other nodes will undergo four deployment runs, two for control plane nodes (bringing up the control plane to a total of three members), and two more for workload plane nodes.

 .. todo::

-   - explain architecture: 3 control-plane + etcd, 2 workers (one being
+   - explain architecture: 3 control plane + etcd, 2 workers (one being
      dedicated for infra)
    - remind roles and taints from intro